Hi-PACE/hipace/docs/source/contributing/contributing.rst

-Contribute to Hipace++
+Contribute to HiPACE++
 ======================

 We welcome new contributors!

-To contribute to Hipace++, the steps are as follows:
+To contribute to HiPACE++, the steps are as follows:
- - Fork the Hipace++ repo, so you have your own fork
+ - Fork the HiPACE++ repo, so you have your own fork
  - Pull the latest development from baseline, and create your ``<new branch>`` from it
  - Commit your changes as usual, and push them on your fork
  - Open a PR between ``<new branch>`` on your for and ``development`` on baseline